Record audio with JavaScript

 var blob = new Blob([view], { type: 'audio/wav' });

-There you go.
-It is then possible to play the sound directly in the browser:
+You can then play the audio directly in the browser:

 JavaScript